Burmese phonology: Tones

-In this way, The Burmese creaky, low, and high tones correspond to the Middle Chinese rising (上 shǎng), level (平 píng), and departing (去 qù) tones respectively, as well as the Vietnamese tone pairs of sắc & nặng, ngang & huyền, and hỏi & ngã respectively.
+In this way, The Burmese low, creaky and high tones correspond to the Middle Chinese level (平 píng), rising (上 shǎng), and departing (去 qù) tones respectively, as well as the Vietnamese tone pairs of ngang & huyền, hỏi & ngã, and sắc & nặng respectively.

 Creaky tone and high tone both have distinctive phonations—creaky and breathy respectively.
 They are also notably shorter and longer than low tone respectively.

 In the following table, the four tones are shown marked on the vowel /a/ as an example.

 For example, the following words are distinguished from each other only on the basis of tone: